OpalApocalypse/RCU-Auto-Craft-Pets-Macro/README.md

 ![PetMergeMacro](https://i.imgur.com/oBGIDgC.png)

 # Made for N0NG Clan. <br>
-_Brought to you in part by ADHShe and the power of doing silly macros until it's 2AM when you work in 5 hours_
+_Brought to you in part by ADHShe and the power of doing silly macros until it's 2AM when you work in 5 hours_<br>
 <br>
+If it isn't already obvious, this macro assumes you have 100 crafting and thus the Remote computer unlocked.<br>
 <br>
 <b>Hotkeys:</b><br>
 F1: Start Macro<br>